 The most important choice for the user, which defines the observing mode, is the dual-field vs. single-field choice.
 Most sources can only be observed in single-field mode, in which case a beam splitter is used to send half of the light to the FT arm and the other half to the science channel.
 When a bright source is available in the VLTI FoV in addition to the science target and this source has a angular distance of maximum 2" and at minimum 0.4", it is possible to off-axis fringe-track on this source with the UTs.
 For the ATs, the separation limits are 4" and 1.5".
+Astrometric measurements require the use of the dual-field mode.
 For information on the limiting magnitudes see the ESO public web-pages on GRAVITY.